Inspiration

 Parador 44, Cardiff

-Bringing a slice of Spain to the Welsh capital, Parador 44 is an ideal boutique stay for solo travellers who enjoy a relaxed but sociable vibe.
+Bringing a slice of Spain to the Welsh capital, Parador 44 is an ideal boutique stay for a solo trip for travellers who enjoy a relaxed but sociable vibe.
 Tucked away downtown near Cardiff Castle, it offers nine artfully designed rooms.
 Start your morning with a delicious Iberian breakfast, then stroll along the river in Bute Park or catch the latest exhibition at National Museum Cardiff.
 Evenings can be as lively or laid-back as you like.
 Experience authentic Spanish cuisine at the Asador 44 restaurant, help yourself to Cava at the honesty bar, or relax on the sunny rooftop terrace with a good book.

 Perfect for solo travellers who love: stylish stays, Spanish flair and city exploring